MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 ## Configuration

 - Retrieve your LUIS Authoring Key
    - Review [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation page for the correct LUIS portal for the region you plan to deploy to.
+Note that www.luis.ai refers to the US region and an authoring key retrieved from this portal will not work with a europe deployment.
    - Once signed in click on your name in the top right hand corner.
    - Choose Settings and make a note of the Authoring Key for the next step.